Massage hammer for Thai Massage story

 I learned from this experience to keep an open mind, trust my intuition and not get locked into a preconceived notion what the client really wants.

-Next I led her through an extended visualization session where she herself got to work on her issues.
-I have used this method on many clients when I felt it appropriate, and in this case it worked beautifully.
+Then I led her through an extended visualization session where she herself got to work on her issues.
+I have used this method on many clients when it felt appropriate, and in this case it worked beautifully.

-The massage client who had been gang raped
+3. The Thai Massage client who had been gang raped

 Once I had a regular client who had recently gone though the horrific experience of being gang raped.
 She had lost her trust in people, had nightmares and flash backs.